delunapaolo/tree-explainer/README.md

 ELI5's implementation to compute feature contribution offers a beautiful output and supports other methods for interpretability.
 However, it lacks a method to automatically loop through a large dataset without creating its own, complex objects.

+For a comparison benchmark between these implementations, please refer to the [benchmark notebook](notebooks/benchmark.ipynb)

 # References
 ## Papers